beejjorgensen/bgnet/src/bgnet_part_0900_man.md

 Note that the types involved are 32-bit (4 byte, probably `int`) and 16-bit (2 byte, very likely `short`) numbers.

-There are non-standard 64-bit variants on various systems.
-Check out the [flm[`htobe64()`|htobe64]] function and its relatives in `<endian.h>` if you have it.
+There are 64-bit variants on various systems.
+Check out the [flm[`htobe64()`|htobe64]] function and its relatives in `<endian.h>` if you have it (which apparently MacOS doesn't).
 And GCC has [fl[byte swapping built-ins|https://gcc.gnu.org/onlinedocs/gcc/Byte-Swapping-Builtins.html]] that even go up to 128 bits. [flx[Or you can roll your own|htonll.c]], but only actually do the swap if you're on a little-endian machine!